cisagov/prescup-challenges/pc4/individual-a/round2-yara-ready-for-this/solution/README.md

 A firewall rule is created and a port is opened for inbound traffic by one of the application's modules.
 Confirm this activity and provide the port number.

-1. During the first exection of Adsvcexec.exe you will be asked to allow a new firewall rule.
+1. During the first execution of Adsvcexec.exe you will be asked to allow a new firewall rule.
 Allowing the change to be made is ok because you want to study the functionality of the application.
 <img src="img/c36-23.PNG"/>

 2. Notice it is asking to allow ncat.exe.
 If you look at Process Explorer (procexp64.exe) while Adsvcexec.exe is running you will see that it loaded ncat.exe.